-As I’m posting this, Pearland and the Greater Houston area is slowing down to help flatten the curve of the COVID-19.
+As I’m posting this, Pearland and the greater Houston area is slowing down to help flatten the curve of COVID-19.
 It is difficult to know exactly how to respond, but the trend appears to be continue closing everything down.
 Prompted by the announcement of the closing of schools and social distancing, I decided to try and be proactive.
 The situation continues to change, and I need to compromise to meet the needs of my clients and the need for protecting our community.
 See policy below.

 COVID-19 In-Person meeting policy change

 I continue to monitor the changing recommendations and restrictions from our local, state, and federal government concerning the Coronavirus (COVID 19) closely.
 The health of my clients, the community, and my staff are of utmost importance.
 Shutting the office down, would leave the clients and those urgently needing services in a bind.
 I also know that those clients with outstanding matters will feel a sense of relief at knowing their matter is completed, especially with regard to Estate Planning.
 I also recognize that for many clients are self-quarantining or social distancing at home, and this may present an opportunity to get started on matters they have been postponing.